jdosher/PNW-DMR-CSV/README.md

 * Next make the changes
 * Throughly test the changes using ACB, CPS (Anytone's Consumer Programming Software), and your radio(s) to verify your changes are working as expected
 * Commit the changes
 * Create a 'pull request'.
-This alerts the admin(s) of the repository that there are changes to be reviewed and merged into the master files
+This alerts the admin(s) of the repository that there are changes to be reviewed and merged into the master branch
 * Take pride that you contributed to the greater good of the PNW DMR codeplug community!